Egg12138/mica-shim/tests/ioworkflow/README.md

   - Bridges FIFOs <-> libmica.MicaIO <-> PTY device (/dev/ttyRPMSG* or /dev/pts/N).
   - Provides a simple REPL to send input and control commands.
 - sim_rtos: A userspace pseudo-RTOS that exposes a PTY and echoes/handles simple commands.
 It creates a symlink /tmp/ttyRPMSG2 -> /dev/pts/N for deterministic testing.
+- sim_linux_tty: A Linux bash shell simulator that spawns a real bash process in a PTY.
+It creates a symlink /tmp/ttyRPMSG3 -> /dev/pts/N for testing shell interaction capabilities.

 Prerequisites:
 - Go toolchain, GOPROXY set for China network: